fanoush/ds-d6/fwdump/README.md

 ## desay_dfu.py flasher

 This is python bluetooth DFU flasher for linux.
 It works by scripting [`gatttool`](https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/attrib) command from [bluez](http://www.bluez.org/) so no python bluetooth library is used.
 It needs [pexpect package](https://pexpect.readthedocs.io/en/stable/index.html) to be installed via pip.
+It is written in Python 2.

 Original project https://github.com/dingari/ota-dfu-python

 I have added support for Desay bootloader, some recovery retry code, ability to flash also bootloader and softdevice combinations and ability to switch to bootloader from stock DS-D6 app, espruino and micropython.
+Also multiple sources are joined into single file.
+Will add proper fork later and link it here.

 ### usage
 ```